arnav-kolli/musicMatch/README.md

 Functionality:
 As was mentioned in the data above, we intend to have a fully functioning web app that has different types of functionalities.
 1. Messaging Service: Users with similar music preferences are matched and can chat with each other.
-2. Music Analysis: Users can swipe through our selection of intial music or upload their own playlists for us to analyze their music tastes based on quantitative song features such as tempo/danceability/energy/genre, etc.
+2. Music Analysis: Users can swipe through our selection of initial music or upload their own playlists for us to analyze their music tastes based on quantitative song features such as tempo/danceability/energy/genre, etc.
 3. Music Discovery: Users can discover new music through our recommendation algorithm.
 4. Playlists: Users can add new songs that they like to their own playlists.
 5. Music app exports: We hope to add functionality that allows users to export their created playlists from MusicMatch to their libraries in Spotify or Apple Music.